junxit/us-congress-bills-111/bill.md

   - **(1)** *Designation* The head of each executive agency shall designate an employee of the agency as the Telework Managing Officer.
 The Telework Managing Officer shall be established within the Office of the Chief Human Capital Officer or a comparable office with similar functions.
   - **(2)** *Telework Coordinators*
     - **(A)** *Appropriations Act, 2003* Section 623 of the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2003 (Public Law 108–7; 117 Stat.
 103) is amended by striking “designate a “Telework Coordinator” to be” and inserting “designate a Telework Managing Officer to be”.
-    - **(A)(B)** *Appropriations Act, 2004* Section 627 of the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2004 (Public Law 108–199; 118 Stat.
+    - **(B)** *Appropriations Act, 2004* Section 627 of the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2004 (Public Law 108–199; 118 Stat.
 99) is amended by striking “designate a “Telework Coordinator” to be” and inserting “designate a Telework Managing Officer to be”.
-    - **(B)(C)** *Appropriations Act, 2005* Section 622 of the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2005 (Public Law 108–447; 118 Stat.
+    - **(C)** *Appropriations Act, 2005* Section 622 of the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2005 (Public Law 108–447; 118 Stat.
 2919) is amended by striking “designate a “Telework Coordinator” to be” and inserting “designate a Telework Managing Officer to be”.
     - **(D)** *Appropriations Act, 2006* Section 617 of the Science, State, Justice, Commerce, and Related Agencies Appropriations Act, 2006 (Public Law 109–108; 119 Stat.
 2340) is amended by striking “maintain a “Telework Coordinator” to be” and inserting “maintain a Telework Managing Officer to be”.
 - **(b)** *Duties* The Telework Managing Officer shall—
   - **(1)** be devoted to policy development and implementation related to agency telework programs;